-GlobeMed at Northeastern University partners with Kitovu Mobile AIDS Organization in Masaka, Uganda to support HIV care and community development.
+GlobeMed at Northeastern partners with Kitovu Mobile AIDS Organization in Masaka, Uganda to support water sanitation and hygiene projects.

-GlobeMed at Northeastern University + Kitovu Mobile AIDS Organization
+GlobeMed at Northeastern + Kitovu Mobile AIDS Organization

 GlobeMed at Northeastern University | Boston, Massachusetts

 Kitovu Mobile AIDS Organization | Masaka, Uganda

 In Uganda, a lack of clean water accounts for 50% of all spreadable diseases and is considered the leading cause of death due to disease.